Market Value Assets

 1. Work Experiences

 Internships: Students complete meaningful workplace tasks that develop readiness for work, knowledge, and skills that support entry or advancement in a specific career field.
 The tasks can be assessed as meaningful if they are resume-worthy.
-Qualifying internships are 120 hours.
+Qualifying internships 60 hours during a semester.

 Client-Connected Projects: Individuals or teams of students analyze and solve authentic problems in collaboration with professionals from industry, not-for-profit, civic, or community-based organizations.
 A coach or mentor provides feedback throughout the project cycle and participates in the final evaluation or presentation.